Intro to Java Classwork: List Keeper, Part 1

 Write a Java program named "ListKeeperPart1.java" that has the user

-of words back to the user in the reverse order in which they were
+2) Display the list of words back to the user in the opposite of

 For this assignment, you must keep the 'main' method as sparse as